 Cycle G859 parts the workpiece.
-Optionally, a Chamf./round. can be machined on the outside diameter.
+A Chamf./round. (optional) can be machined on the outside diameter.
 At the end of cycle, the tool retracts along the plane surface and returns to the starting point.

-You can define a feed rate reduction, which becomes effective as soon as the position ${\bf I}$ is reached.
+You can define a feed rate reduction, which becomes effective as soon as the position I is reached.